miniclue/miniclue-ai/app/services/explanation/prompt.md

 2. Flow & Coherence

-- Begin the explanation with a transition sentence that connects smoothly from the previous slide’s one-liner.
+- Begin the explanation with a transition sentence that connects smoothly from the previous slide's one-liner.
 - Use rhetorical questions to enhance narrative and engagement.

 3. Clarity & Pedagogy